How to Track Progress for Personal Goals (Setup Guide)

 How to Track Progress for Personal Goals (And Why Most People Get It Wrong)

+Most people skip that second half.
 You set a goal, feel a burst of motivation, and then nothing happens.
 Weeks pass.
 The goal sits untouched in a notebook or an app you stopped opening.
-You’re not lazy – you just don’t have a way to track progress.
+You are not lazy.
+You just never built a way to see where you actually stand.

 This guide will show you exactly how to track progress for personal goals in a way that actually sticks.